A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 Secondly, it lacks WiFi.
 If you want WiFi connectivity, we recommend that you look into the Brother ADS-2700W mentioned below.

-All in all, if you want to make a beeline for the most recommended product across the board, then this is one of the best sheetfed scanners in 2019.
+All in all, if you want to make a beeline for the most recommended product across the board, then this is one of the best sheetfed scanners.

 2. Brother ADS-2700W – Recommended WIRELESS Sheetfed Scanner

 While the Epson Workforce ES-400 above is a great non WiFi sheetfed scanner, when it comes WiFi capable option, this Brother ADS-2700W takes the crown.